Nikkei rises as investors buy ahead of dividend deadline

 Adding to concerns of sputtering global growth, German business sentiment dropped in September to its lowest since early 2010, suggesting the euro zone's largest economy is succumbing to the downturn despite the European Central Bank's efforts to safeguard the currency bloc by bringing down highly indebted countries' borrowing costs.

 Investors demand for Nikkei call options outpaced demand for put options on Tuesday, however.
-Societe Generale analysts said most popular call options on the Nikkei with an October maturity had a strike price at 9,250 JNI092J2.OS, a 1.7 percent upside from Tuesday's close.
+Societe Generale analysts said most popular call options on the Nikkei with an October maturity had a strike price at 9,250, a 1.7 percent upside from Tuesday's close.

-The Nikkei is up 7.5 percent so far this year, trailing a 15.8 percent rise in the U.S. S&P 500 .INX and a 12.3 percent gain in the pan-European STOXX Europe 600 .
+The Nikkei is up 7.5 percent so far this year, trailing a 15.8 percent rise in the U.S. S&P 500 and a 12.3 percent gain in the pan-European STOXX Europe 600.

 "The reason that we are getting such a low turnover at the moment is that people are having trouble in deciding between the possible outcome of the horse trading in the ECB, the U.S. election, the Japanese election, the U.S. fiscal cliff ... and just how bad things are in China and the clash between Japan and China," said Nicholas Smith, Japan strategist at CLSA.